YashubTG/Resume_project/README.md

 # Conclusion

 This project demonstrates how machine learning and NLP can be used to automate resume screening and job role recommendation.
-It combines classification and semantic similarity techniques into a complete end-to-end application with an interactive web interface.
+Multiple machine learning models were evaluated, including Logistic Regression, Linear SVC, Naive Bayes, Random Forest, XGBoost, and LightGBM.
+LightGBM delivered the best performance and was selected for deployment.
+The project combines classification and semantic similarity techniques into a complete end-to-end application with an interactive web interface.